zikula/zikula-docs/Users Manual/5_3_Code_Customization.rst

-If you want to download the finished module and follow along, this can be found as a `zip file <http://inst.bact.wisc.edu/StrainID_example.zip>`.
+Modifying the code for a module can seem daunting, but once you understand how to look for things, it actually is pretty easy.
+The goal of this tutorial is to get you stared down this road.
 Let's begin by adding a link to the main admin page that takes us to the edit page.

 The template you want to override is at templates/admin/main.tpl.
 There are tons of templates, how did I know that?
 If you look in the templates folder, you will find these folders.